2 CFR 200

 7. All sub recipients (subcontractors and consultants) have been properly monitored.

-During the OMB A-133 audit, auditors will look for weaknesses in the grantee´s internal control system.
+During the UGA audit, auditors will look for weaknesses in the grantee´s internal control system.
 Ultimately, all expenditures must be reasonable, prudent, allocable, and be of benefit to the government.

 Each transaction should have a well-documented audit trail that includes authorization for expenditure, backup documentation and allocation of expenditure.
 Expenses on federal awards should be treated consistently with non-federal expenses.

-The OMB A-133 audit must be performed by a CPA firm that has a solid understanding of the Federal Acquisition Regulation (FAR) and is well versed in the supplemental regulations issued by the specific funding agency awarding your project work.
-One of the top deficiencies found by the Office of Management and Budget is that companies are hiring CPAs who lack the specialty knowledge to handle their SBIR accounting and as a result are having their sub-standard audit reports rejected!
+The UGA audit must be performed by a CPA firm that has a solid understanding of the Federal Acquisition Regulation (FAR) and is well versed in the supplemental regulations issued by the specific funding agency awarding your project work.

-If you´d like a free pre-audit assessment to see how you would fare in an OMB A-133 audit please call our office at 781-862-5170.
+If you´d like a free pre-audit assessment to see how you’ll fare before your UGA audit please call Ryan Remington at our office at 781-862-5170.